fyngyrz/NWS-Temperature/README.md

 Next, change the `stationid` variable at the top of the file to the appropriate code for your location.

-Mine is "xxxMTRggw", yours will be similar.
-Thats xxx, followed by MTR for the METAR product, and then "ggw" for my NWS weather station ID, which is actually "kggw", but I guess the "k" doesn't count, because government, k?
+Mine is `xxxMTRggw`, yours will be similar.
+Thats `xxx`, followed by `MTR` for the METAR product, and then `ggw` for my NWS weather station ID, which is actually `kggw`, but I guess the `k` doesn't count, because government, k?

 There is a list of station codes **[on this page](http://www.datasink.com/cgi-bin/stationCodes.cgi)**.